 'Restless' is a very mild way of describing all the pains and sleep disturbance, waves of tension and spasms flowing through my legs at night.

 Depression.
 In some cases, having the condition can lead to depression.
 This is because fibromyalgia can be difficult to deal with, and low levels of certain hormones associated with the condition can make you prone to developing depression.
 Depression can cause many symptoms, including: Constantly feeling low, feeling hopeless and helpless, losing interest in the things you usually enjoy.
 If you think you may be depressed, it's important to get help from your GP or your fibromyalgia healthcare professional, if you've been seeing one.

-My depression evaporated one day as I stood up from a roll-down, like a blanket being lifted.
+My depression evaporated one day as I stood up from a roll-down, like a blanket being lifted from over me.
+It was that dramatic, a layer of tension and stress released that I suddenly knew that all my pain and depression was because of a physical problem.
 I still had a lot of emotional issues and physical pains to work through, but that day was life-changing and I finally felt like there was hope that I could get better.

 Based on my recovery, I believe fibromyalgia is a label for all the pain of a body that is tense, restricted and over-stressed, a body that is imbalanced and misaligned.